Mino260806/miwtool/README.md

 ```commandline
 python main.py --decode /path/to/input --output /path/to/output
 ```
-Or use the script example: "scripts for encoding-decoding\unpack.bat" (you must drag and drop the source file/folder to the bat file of the script)
+Or use the script example: "bin\unpack.bat" (you must drag and drop the source file/folder to the bat file of the script)

 - Repacking
 ```commandline
 python main.py --encode /path/to/input --output /path/to/output
 ```
 Or use the script example:
-1. For Redmi Watch 2 China/Poco Watch: "scripts for encoding-decoding\pack.bat" (you must drag and drop the source file/folder to the bat file of the script)
+1. For Redmi Watch 2 China/Poco Watch: "bin\pack.bat" (you must drag and drop the source file/folder to the bat file of the script)
-2. For Redmi Watch 2 Lite: "scripts for encoding-decoding\pack-lite.bat" (you must drag and drop the source file/folder to the bat file of the script)
+2. For Redmi Watch 2 Lite: "bin\pack-lite.bat" (you must drag and drop the source file/folder to the bat file of the script)

 ## Creating Watch Faces the easy way